qkzk/fm/readme.md

 #### Initial setup

+You need to provide credentials to access a google drive account.
+The only way to get them is to create a project in Google Cloud and share the credentials.

 1. Open google cloud console and setup a new project for fm
-2. Add the google drive API for your project and create credentials
+2. Add the google drive API for your project with the scopes `https://www.googleapis.com/auth/drive` and create credentials
-3. Add a tester with the same account
+3. Add a tester with the same email account
 4. Add OAuth 2.0 credentials and copy the client id and client secret.
+5. Publish your application.
+It changes nothing but make the refresh tokens last longer.
-5. Run the helper binary `google_drive_config_helper`.
+6. Run the helper `fm --cloudconfig` and provide the requested informations.

+More infos about credentials can be found in the [rclone](https://rclone.org/drive/#making-your-own-client-id) documentation.

+#### Multiple files having the same name

+For some reason, GoogleDrive allows multiple files to have exactly the same name.
+ATM it crashes OpenDal in _testing mode_ and those files are ignored in _release_ mode.
+Only developpers of fm should be concerned.

-#### Notes:
+#### Notes

 - This feature is still in beta and is subject to change a lot.
 - Be careful with your files.